SerCom-KC/cartoon-network-schedule/next-showings.md

 ### Sunday, June 10th
 06:00AM Clarence - Lost in the Supermarket; Pretty Great Day with a Girl
+06:30AM Craig of the Creek - The Final Book; The Future is Cardboard
+07:00AM Craig of the Creek - The Brood; Too Many Treasures
 07:30AM Clarence - Dollar Hunt; The Forgotten
 08:00AM Clarence - Man of the House; Zoo
+08:30AM Craig of the Creek - Wildernessa; Escape from Family Dinner
 09:00AM Clarence - A Sumoful Mind; The Trade
 09:30AM Clarence - Rise and Shine; Nature Clarence
 10:30AM Clarence - Dare Day; Animal Day